prashikm/python-learnings/02_Operators & Operations/README.md

 ## Operators

-The operators are use to perform the operations on given values or variables.
-There mare many operators in Python which are used to carry of arithmetic or logical operations.
+The operators are used to perform the operations on given values or variables.
+There mare many operators in Python which are used to carry off arithmetic or logical operations.

 Some of the most commonly used operators: